Tony Gonzalez: Other endeavors

 Along with playing in the NFL, Gonzalez has been involved in a number of business ventures.
 While playing for the Chiefs, he co-founded Extreme Clean 88, a commercial cleaning service in Kansas City.
 While in Kansas City, Gonzalez also contributed to Shadow Buddies, a charity that works with hospitalized children.
 Gonzalez, is also an Ambassador for the non-profit, Scholars' Hope Foundation in Huntington Beach.
 It is an after-school academic enrichment program that helps students be the best version of themselves and to encourage them into higher education.

 In 2009, Gonzalez co-authored the book The All-Pro Diet.
 The book, co-written with Mitzi Dulan, the former nutritionist for the Chiefs, details his diet and workout routine and provides practical suggestions for others to follow the same path.

-Later in 2009, Gonzalez co-founded All-Pro Science, a sports nutrition company that manufactures a complete line of protein shakes, vitamins and other supplements.
+Later in 2009, Gonzalez co-founded All-Pro Science, a sports nutrition company that manufactured a complete line of protein shakes, vitamins and other supplements.
 The products in the APS line follow a similar philosophy to the one set forth in Gonzalez's book, focusing on a balance of foods from all-natural sources.
+However, the company's website is inactive and its products are unavailable.

 From 2013 to 2017, Gonzalez worked with FitStar, a company that makes mobile fitness apps, helping people get in shape with customized workouts delivered via the iPhone, iPad and iPod touch.
 He appears in the FitStar Personal Trainer, leading users through personalized Sessions.

+In December 2022, Gonzalez joined the Advisory Council of GoodLeap, a sustainable home improvement fintech company, to support its mission of financing renewable energy solutions and promoting environmental sustainability.